raniya02/dtn_crypto_chat/README.md

 ## Prerequisites

-This application is designed to run on a **POSIX** or **Linux** system.
-It is also compatible with virtualized environments like VMs or Docker containers.
+This application is designed to run on a **Linux** system.
+Specifically, this prototype was tested on **Ubuntu 22.04 LTS** and the setup instructions in this repository assume an **Ubuntu-based** environment.

 The DTN chat application relies on the lightweight Bundle Protocol implementation, [µD3TN](https://d3tn.com/ud3tn.html), for basic sending and receiving functions.
 The µD3TN-specific documentation can be found [here](https://d3tn.gitlab.io/ud3tn/).